tcnlab/maxlikespy/readme.md

 Supplentary information supported currently:

+  "trial_lengths.json" - per trial trial lengths in case trial lengths are not fixed.

-  A file "conditions.json" including integer labels per cell and trial.
+  "conditions.json" - integer labels per cell and trial.

-  A file "spike_info.json", a json-serialized dict containing labeled information on a millisecond resolution (such as animal position).
+  "spike_info.json" - json-serialized dict containing labeled information on a millisecond resolution (such as animal position).

 Examples for these files will be provided in /examples.